-During natural disasters, conflicts, and other emergencies, the sexual and reproductive health needs of youth are often unmet.
+During natural disasters, conflicts, and other emergencies, the reproductive health (RH) needs of youth are often unmet.
 Of the nearly 100 million people in need of humanitarian assistance in the world, 26 million are women or adolescent girls of reproductive age.
 Natural and man-made emergencies can disrupt the family, social, and economic structures that young people depend on, placing them at risk of poverty, violence, sexual exploitation, and abuse.
-In situations where education and health services are lacking or have been suspended, young people are left without access to sexual and reproductive health (SRH) information and services, yet in these circumstances, they face higher SRH risks like sexually transmitted infections (STIs), HIV infection, unwanted pregnancy, and unsafe abortion.
+In situations where education and health services are lacking or have been suspended, young people are left without access to reproductive health information and services, yet in these circumstances, they face higher RH risks like sexually transmitted infections (STIs), HIV infection, unwanted pregnancy, and unsafe abortion.

 This comprehensive report outlines the key risks for individuals impacted by a humanitarian crisis—including those risks specific to women and young girls—as well as the type of responses needed, including family planning services.
 The report focuses on determinants and areas of resilience during these crises and ends with ideas for moving forward (2015).